 However, there is a rule that ONLY applies to when an ellipsis is used at the end of a sentence!

-If the sentence simply ends with a period, however, you would actually have four dots in that case.
-You would have the ellipsis (three dots) and then a period (one dot).
+If the sentence ends with a period, however, you would have four dots in that case.
+You would have an ellipsis (three dots) and a period (one dot).
 As some would say, dots for days!
-For example:

 - Do you think you've got this down?

-Head over to the Got It? section, and let's try it out!
+Head over to the Got It? section, and try it out!